tbaggett/xfgloss/README.md

 	using XFGloss;

 ## Using XFGloss With the Android AppCompat Package
 XFGloss has been tested with Android APIs 16 (Jellybean) through 23 (Marshmallow).
-The Android AppCompat library must be used on Android devices running an OS prior to Marshmallow in order for all of the custom XFGloss properties to work correctly.
+The Android AppCompat library must be used on Android devices running an OS prior to Marshmallow in order for the custom XFGloss properties to work correctly.

 XFGloss also provides a new SwitchCell renderer for the Android platform when using the AppCompat library.
 The new renderer utilizes the SwitchCompat component instead of the standard Android Switch control, resulting in a material design styled switch instead of the previous styling, as seen below.

 ![TintColor Example](images/android_api16_switchcompatcell.jpg)

+*Default XF SwitchCell renderer on the left, XFGloss SwitchCompat-based renderer on the right*

 **This option can be disabled** by setting the *XFGloss.Droid.Library.UsingSwitchCompatCell* property to false BEFORE calling the Init method, like so: